Tech-at-DU/Launch-Page-Tutorial/zP01-First-Chapter/content.md

----
-title: "Writing the First Chapter"
+# Writing the First Chapter
-slug: first-chapter
----

 Make School tutorials should have a consistent flow, which starts by stating all expectations of a tutorial upfront in the first chapter.
 This is a short guide to structuring the first chapter of a tutorial so that students are fully aware of what they're building, why they're doing it, what they need to know before diving in, and a reminder of tools to use.